Stock market today: Wall Street rises after first of this week's tests as wholesale inflation slows

 NEW YORK (AP) — U.S. stocks are rising Tuesday, and Wall Street is relaxing a bit after the first of several highly anticipated reports on the economy this week came in better than expected.

-The S&P 500 was 1% higher in morning trading after the U.S. government reported inflation at the wholesale level slowed last month by more than economists expected.
-The Dow Jones Industrial Average was up 165 points, or 0.4%, as of 11 a.m.
-Eastern time, and the Nasdaq composite was 1.6% higher.
+The S&P 500 was 1.5% higher in afternoon trading after the U.S. government reported inflation at the wholesale level slowed last month by more than economists expected.
+The Dow Jones Industrial Average was up 334 points, or 0.9%, as of 2:26 p.m.
+Eastern time, and the Nasdaq composite was 2.2% higher.

 High inflation has been the scourge of shoppers and financial markets for years.
 It finally looks to be slowing enough to get the Federal Reserve to ease up on high interest rates, which the Fed has been keeping at economy-crunching levels in order to stifle inflation.